-Jerry has been a guest lecturer at the University of Wisconsin, University of Southern Maine, Gordon College, Salem State College, Boston University, University of Amherst, North Hampton College, Dartmouth University, MIT, Harvard University, Holy Cross College, Boston College, Bowdoin College, ME; Emerson College, master class with Bob Becker (NEC), ongoing lectures at Boston University with Peter Row; Wellesely College in tabla and kathak dance accompaniment with Gretchen Hayden.
+Jerry has been a guest lecturer in Caracas Venezuela (for the El Sistema program, 2010), in Panama for the Berklee Global Jazz Institute (2014, 2015), and for the Panama percussion festivals directed by Danilo Perez.
+Jerry has given lectures at the University of Wisconsin, University of Southern Maine, Gordon College, Salem State College, Boston University, University of Amherst, North Hampton College, Dartmouth University, MIT, Harvard University, Holy Cross College, Boston College, Bowdoin College, ME; Emerson College, master class with Bob Becker (NEC), ongoing lectures at Boston University with Peter Row; Wellesely College in tabla and kathak dance accompaniment with Gretchen Hayden.
 In Chennai, India at Sri Jaya Ganesh Tala Vadya Vidyalaya School of Karnatak music; Kalekshetra Dance Foundation; two-day workshop and performance (sponsored by the U.S. Consulate) with the National Folklore Support Center and the Tamil theatre group "Koothu-p-Pattarai."
-Program included live 2 hour radio performance of solo percussion.
+Program included live 2-hour radio performance of solo percussion.

-Jerry teaches private lessons out of his home in Boston and is available to receive new students at any proficiency level.
+Jerry also teaches private lessons to all ages out of his home and is available to receive new students at any proficiency level.